rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 This reduces the odd of mistake in programs operating outside of the regular Rust Abstract Machine semantics, which are notoriously hard to get right.

-As an attractive side-effect, atomic volatile memory operations also enable higher-performance interprocess communication between mutually trusting Rust programs through lock-free synchronization of shared memory objects.
+As an unexpected but attractive side-effect, atomic volatile memory operations also enable higher-performance interprocess communication between mutually trusting Rust programs through lock-free synchronization of shared memory.

 # Guide-level explanation